Menu Close

 Call Family First Adolescent Services to Get Help Now

-If you’re concerned about a teen who may be struggling with RAD, don’t hesitate to reach out for help.
+If you’re concerned that your teen may be struggling with RAD, don’t hesitate to reach out for help.
 Our team at Family First Adolescent Services is dedicated to providing professional, compassionate treatment for teens and their families.
-Contact us online or at 888.904.5947 today and start the journey toward healing and recovery.
-Let us help your teen build a brighter future.Â
+We offer teen mental health programs for boys 13–18 at our residential center and a co-ed day program for the same age group in South Florida.
+Contact us online or at 888.904.5947 today and start the journey toward healing.
+Let us help your teen build a brighter future.